Welcome the Programmer's Manual of the ALib C++ Class Library!

 Even for non-experienced users (in respect to CMake), the syntax of the file should be easily understood.
 So, do not hesitate to open and read the CMake files for your project setup reference.

-Limited library projects that include only a selection of modules of ALib are not provided and thus have to be created if they are desired.
+Limited library projects that include only a selection of the modules of ALib are not provided and thus have to be created if they are desired.

 As of today, no installation process of a shared library version of ALib is available with the build process defined.
 Not installing a library has of course the disadvantage, that every software project needs to compile its own version of it, and the library is by default not shared between applications, even if compiled as a "shared library", respectively DLL.

-Therefore, to enable a software to use ALib, the sources of the library have to become a part of the build process in any form.
+Therefore, to enable software to use ALib, the sources of the library have to become a part of the build process in any form.
 As usual, there are three possible basic options:

 When this manual section talks about "building the ALib library", one of the three options is meant.

-Clone the ALib repository from ALib at GitHub to a place where you commonly store 3rd party libraries that your projects are using.
+Clone the ALib repository from ALib at GitHub to a place where you commonly store 3rd-party libraries that your projects are using.
 Alternatively, download and unpack the ZIP file to that same place.

 In this documentation, we will refer to this library location as the ALIB_BASE_DIR.
 After a fresh installation, it should contain at least the following subfolders:

-ALIB_BASE_DIR/build ALIB_BASE_DIR/docs ALIB_BASE_DIR/html ALIB_BASE_DIR/src ALIB_BASE_DIR/tools
+ALIB_BASE_DIR/build ALIB_BASE_DIR/docs ALIB_BASE_DIR/src ALIB_BASE_DIR/src.samples ALIB_BASE_DIR/tools

 To build the unit tests, perform the following steps: